 A good hike is not complete without a tasty bag of trail mix.
 As well as providing much needed energy on the longer hikes it is also a delicious distraction for when the legs start to get tired.
-Full of energy needed for those long hikes through the wilderness, it doesn't take up much space and is easy to preapre.
+Full of energy needed for those long hikes through the wilderness, it doesn't take up much space and is easy to prepare.

 Everyone has their own recipe, secret ingredient or guilty addition, which is what makes it special.
-Check out my own personal recipe here.

 If This Happens Then You Have Done Something Wrong

 While trail mix is nice, chocolate is better.
 It doesn't need to be a full block of Dairy Milk but taking something special just makes a hike better.
 Don't limit yourself to chocolate though.
 A signed Survivor buff, a personal memento, a book, your girlfriend, anything you can carry that will add the cherry on top on what will be nice hike.